tanviriss/aws-exam-prep/notes/aws_services.md

   - Software that requires specific server-bound licenses.
   - Compliance and regulatory requirements where physical isolation is necessary.

-- Dedicated Instances - no other customers will share your hardware
+**Dedicated Instances - no other customers will share your hardware**
+- Instances run on **dedicated hardware**, physically isolated from other AWS customers.
+- Automatically provisions dedicated infrastructure without manual server management.
+- Charged based on the **instance type** and usage.
+- Does not provide visibility into sockets or cores like Dedicated Hosts.
+- **Recommended for:**
+  - Workloads needing physical isolation.
+  - Applications with strict compliance requirements.

-- Capacity Reservations - reserve capacity in a specific AZ for any duration
+**Capacity Reservations - reserve capacity in a specific AZ for any duration**
+- Reserve capacity in a specific **Availability Zone (AZ)** for any duration.
+- Ensures capacity is available when you need it, even during high-demand periods.
+- Can be combined with Savings Plans or Reserved Instances for cost savings.
+- No long-term commitment; you can cancel anytime.
+- **Recommended for:**
+  - Applications with short-term capacity needs.
+  - Ensuring resource availability during important events like launches or migrations.
+  - Critical applications requiring guaranteed capacity.